BowinYem/Game/Game/Overview.md

 Collision System Overview:
 =============================

+* Going with brute force O(n^2) approach for now since our game is simple.
+This will later need to reimplemented later down the line. void ProjectilePool::Update()
+        {
+            for each Projectile...
+            //...
+                for each meteor
+                    check to see if the projectile has hit a meteor O(n^2) - VERY BAD...but our sample size is small...
+        }

 Idea 1 - check to see if the entity's collisionBox is intersecting with every other existing entity's collison Box
     - Not optimal?
     - For meteors, you'll only need to see if it's colliding with the player.